 Meet Your Admission Counselor

-*Priority Decision Advantages: priority review for admission, first consideration for scholarships, earlier receipt of an admissions decision, and additional time to find housing and for international students to secure their visa.
+*Priority Decision Advantages: priority review for admission, first consideration for scholarships and earlier receipt of an admissions decision.

 For official term start dates please review our Academic Calendar.